jshleap/Tutorials/RNA-SEQ/Differential_expression_genpipes.md

 Like with many other tools, FastQC have the ability to use many threads.
 This is important in HPC systems such as Compute Canada where you can use multiple threads by requesting them to the scheduler.
 You can pass multiple threads to the `--threads` option.
-FastQC however, does parallization differently.
+FastQC however, does parallelization differently.
 It provides a single file per each thread that you request, so is lost on single file reports.

 A very important option that FastQC has, is the ability to provide a set of known contaminants.
 Say that you are working with humans, but in your lab, there is